beporter/cake3-tests/README.md

 ];
 ```

-In our controller, we would of course have to remember to tell the ORM that we want it to save this related data:
+In our controller, we would of course have to remember to tell the ORM that we want it to retain this related data:

 ```php
 $entityOptions = [